zulip/docker-zulip/README.md

 A Kubernetes pod file is in the `kubernetes/` folder; you can run it with `kubectl create -f ./kubernetes/`.

-You should read the `docker-compsoe` section above to understand how this works, since it's a very similar setup.
+You should read the `docker-compose` section above to understand how this works, since it's a very similar setup.
 You'll want to to clone this repository, and edit the `zulip-rc.yml` to configure the image, etc.